CarletonComputerScienceSociety/ccss-docs/docs/student-handbook/6-technical/6-version-control.md

 How do you keep track of all the changes you made?
 How do you keep track of that one thing you changed that seemed experimentally good?
 How do you fix all those changes back when it turns out that was exactly what you didn't need.
-Not to mention all of your partners ~~app-breaking~~ code?
+Not to mention all of your partners <strike>app-breaking</strike> code?
 Luckily for you there's a wonderful answer that takes care of all these things and more!

 Version control!